smartcontractkit/ccip-tools-ts/README.md

 An encrypted wallet json can also be passed to `--wallet` option.
 It'll be decrypted with password from `USER_KEY_PASSWORD` environment variable, or interactively prompted if not set.

+Additionally, `--wallet ledger` (or `--wallet "ledger:<derivationPath>"`) can be used to connect to a Ledger device, using the `@ledgerhq/hw-app-eth` library.
+The derivation path can be specified, or defaults to `m/44'/60'/0'/0/0`.

 ## Quick command reference:

 ### `show` (default command)